 Overall Ratings

-All publications earning an overall GOLD AWARD will be sent to a different judge where your publication will compete against other GOLD AWARD publications to determine which will receive the Clyde F. Lytle All-State Keystone Award.
+All publications earning an overall GOLD AWARD will be sent to a different judge where your publication will compete against other GOLD AWARD publications to determine which will receive the Clyde F. Lytle All-State Award.

 Item/Category Ratings